China – Mt Siguniang (Dafeng)

 4. Rope skill workshop (For climbs that require rope up and/or fixed rope skill)

 We carefully select and establish strong working relationship with our local trek operator to ensure safe participation by everyone.
-Our local climbing guides have extensive experience in guiding treks in Siguniang, possess intimate knowledge of the local surroundings, conditions and culture and are trained in emergency rescue.
+Our local partner is one of the most established and reputable mountaineering company in China.
+The climbing guides have extensive experience in guiding treks in China, including Siguniang, possess intimate knowledge of the local surroundings, conditions and culture.
+They are trained in mountaineering skills and emergency rescue.

 Our climbing guides carry a portable oxygen cylinder for emergency purpose.
 The ratio of guide to climbers is 1:2